How We Teach

 Personal learning goals

-We believe in nurturing the whole child through our 8 IPC personal goals and VIS UN goal
+We believe in nurturing the whole child through our personal goals

 Adaptable